Thirsty Ears, Chicago’s only classical music street festival is back with an all-new lineup and a new format!

-Ticket holders are invited to explore ten sites in Ravenswood and Lincoln Square chosen for their historical and cultural significance.
-At each site you’ll hear about its history, hear from a composer about how the site inspired them musically and then hear a one-minute piece composed especially for the site, performed by ACM musicians.
+Ticket holders are also invited to explore ten sites in Ravenswood and Lincoln Square chosen for their historical and cultural significance.
+At each site you’ll hear about its history and then hear a short piece composed especially for the site.

 Live Performance Schedule

 - Friday, October 9

 6:00 – 6:45 – The Growlers

 7:00 – 7:30 – Live performance of the audio tour pieces